jeffanderson253-sketch/titanic-160-minutes/README.md

 CORE RULES

+- The twenty historical lifeboats are represented as eight command groups with a rounded combined capacity of 150 each: 1,200 seats total.
-- Boats must be PREPARED, LOADED, then LAUNCHED.
-People in a loaded boat are not safe until it is lowered away.
+- Groups must be PREPARED, LOADED, then LAUNCHED.
+People in a loaded group are not safe until it is lowered away.
-- Each boat holds 150 people.
-There are eight boats: 1,200 seats total.
 - Stewards bring up to 80 people each from the lower decks, but deep floodwater can kill them.
-- Officers can use free stewards to load boats faster.
+- Officers can use free stewards to load groups faster.
 The game previews the exact result before you commit them.
 - Panic affects loading.
 Officers reduce it by two points; stewards reduce it by one.
 - The first rocket volley makes the emergency clear and speeds loading, but it also raises panic.
 - Pumps buy time early.
 The dynamos matter once Engineering begins to flood.
-- Early wireless transmissions are worth more than late ones.
-Rescue readiness can recover up to 200 people from the water at the end.
+- Wireless broadcasts raise signal reach.
+Monitoring establishes replies and confirms Carpathia.
+Coordination raises rescue readiness.
+Water rescues are limited by both signal reach and readiness, to a maximum of 200.
+- Engineers and the wireless operator must eventually be withdrawn.
+Leaving operational crew at their posts at 2:20 counts them abandoned and caps the best possible command rating at EXCELLENT.

 SCORING